-Total number of Staffordshire and Stoke-on-Trent patients seen as part of the 62 day cancer standard by all providers
+Total number of Staffordshire and Stoke-on-Trent patients seen as part of the 62 day cancer standard by all providers summer months, plateaued during the autumn and winter, and started to increase towards the end of the year.

 The standard covers patients starting a first definitive treatment for a new primary cancer following an urgent GP referral for suspected cancer.
 The standard states that 85 per cent of patients should receive a first definitive anti-cancer treatment within 62 days of the urgent referral date.